 About ladybird beetles

-There are many species of ladybird beetles, also referred to as lady beetles or ladybugs.
+There are many species of ladybird beetles, which are commonly called ladybugs or lady beetles.

 With the exception of two species that can be significant garden pests (Mexican bean beetles and squash beetles), all other ladybugs are the first line of defense for the home gardener against many soft-bodied pest insects.